bm98/FS20_HudBar/README.md

 Check __Show Units__ to display the units along the values
 Check __Opaque Background__ to have the Bar completely black, else it is slightly transparent
-Select a __Fontsize__ from Regular, Larger and Largest (you may limit the items so all fit the screen)
+Select a __Fontsize__ from Regular, Plus 2,4,6,8,10 an Minus 2,4
+(the bar rescales to multiple rows/columns to fit all checked items on the screen)
 Select the __Alignment__ of the bar (left, right, top, bottom)

 -----